puppetlabs/puppetdb/documentation/api/query/v4/environments.markdown

 ### `GET /v4/environments/<ENVIRONMENT>`

 This will return the name of the environment if it currently exists in PuppetDB.
+This route also supports the same URL parameters and operators as the '/v4/environments' route above.

 #### Response format